Last Updated-December 9, 2025

 Q4.
 What is the 60 40 rule in email?

 A4.
-Use 60% of your email content to share tips, how-to guides, case studies, industry news or other useful information which is not promotional.
-Use rest 40% to promote offers, discounts, services, sales pitches, or call-to-action to buy.
+Use 60% of your email content to share tips, how-to guides, case studies, industry news, or other useful information that is not promotional.
+Use the remaining 40% to promote offers, discounts, services, sales pitches, or call-to-action to buy.

 Q5.
-Does drip campaign need to follow privacy laws?
+Does a drip campaign need to follow privacy laws?

 A5.
 Yes.
 Get consent, allow easy unsubscribe, and follow rules like CAN-SPAM.